bowen-gao/SIU/README.md

 it should contains:

+### gnn_cnn_data.zip

-gnn_cnn_data.zip : the dataset used to train gnn and cnn-3d model.
+the dataset used to train gnn and cnn-3d model.

+### split_60.zip

-split_60: the dataset used to train Uni-Mol or ProFSA model for the SIU 0.6 version
+the dataset used to train Uni-Mol or ProFSA model for the SIU 0.6 version

+### split_90.zip

-split_90: the dataset used to train Uni-Mol or ProFSA model for the SIU 0.9 version
+the dataset used to train Uni-Mol or ProFSA model for the SIU 0.9 version

+### pretrain_weights.zip

-pretrain_weights.zip:pretrained weights for Uni-Mol and ProFSA
+pretrained weights for Uni-Mol and ProFSA